pawni/BayesByHypernet/README.md

 ## Abstract
 We interpret HyperNetworks within the framework of variational inference within implicit distributions.
 Our method, Bayes by Hypernet, is able to model a richer variational distribution than previous methods.
 Experiments show that it achieves comparable predictive performance on the MNIST classification task while providing higher predictive uncertainties compared to MC-Dropout and regular maximum likelihood training.

+## IMPORTANT NOTE:
+As George pointed out in an issue (https://github.com/pawni/BayesByHypernet/issues/1) there is a problem with the hypernetwork build in the code here.
+I am working on a general overhaul of the code and plan updating everything all together.
+For questions etc. feel free to reach out to me.

 ## Usage
 Following libraries were used for development:
 ```